iKrish/SupervisedLearning/README.md

 ### Option 1: Run in Browser (One-Click)
 1. Click the **"launch binder"** badge at the top
-2. Wait for environment to build (~2-3 minutes first time)
+2. Wait for environment to build (~4 minutes first time, includes downloading 150MB dataset)
 3. Open `fraud-detection-demo-a3.ipynb`
 4. Click **"Run"** → **"Run All Cells"**
+5. Wait for execution to complete (~4-5 minutes)
-5. Review results
+6. Review results

 **No installation required!** Runs directly in your browser via MyBinder.

+**Note:** Total time for first run: ~8-9 minutes (4 min build + 4-5 min execution)

 ### Option 2: Run Locally